Using session keys in Unity

 The owner of the account can always revoke the session key.

-To do so, it needs to sign the signableHash from the nextAction object returned by the API call to revoke the session key.
+To do so, sign the `signableHash` from the `nextAction` object returned by the API call to revoke the session key.

 curl https://api.openfort.io/v1/sessions/revoke \